CFD modelling of swirling flows in automotive aftertreatment systems

 Duration: Full Time 3 years Fixed Term or Part Time 5 years Fixed Term

-Our research in Mobility & Transport works across our faculties and focuses on the design and engineering of future transport systems, including the growing influence of the internet and connectivity.
+About the Centre/Department Our research in Mobility & Transport works across our faculties and focuses on the design and engineering of future transport systems, including the growing influence of the internet and connectivity.
 The focus is on inclusive, sustainable and safe transport integrating the strongest research elements in design and engineering.

 The successful applicant will work with the group of researchers with more than 20 years of experience in engine and emissions research.
 We are one of a small number of leading European research groups active in this field providing both technical expertise and dedicated test facilities.
 The research is supported by two well-equipped laboratories: a computerised engine test cell and an advanced flow laboratory.